CompuCell3D/CompuCell3DDevelopersManual/docs/heteropytic_boundary_surface_steppable.rst

 actual calculations.
 Code in line 28 fetches one of the neighbor of pixel ``pt(x, y, z)``.
 In line 30 we check if this neighbor is a valid one (e.g. if you are at the edge of the lattice we may get pixel that is outside of the lattice and then if ``neighbor.distance`` is zero we know we are dealing with invalid pixel), hence in the line 31 we skip the rest of the loop.
-If,however, the pixel is valid then we get a cell that resides at the neighboring pixel ( line 34):
+If, however, the pixel is valid then we get a cell that resides at the neighboring pixel ( line 34):

 .. code-block::